isaacpradford/portfolio/README.md

 ## Overview

 This project is a personal portfolio that showcases me, Isaac Radford, and my work as a Full-Stack Web Developer.
 The site features one main page that includes a **Home**, **Skills**, **Experience**, **Projects**, **Testimonials**, and **Contact** page.
 It also generates sub-project pages with info it fetches about each project from Mongodb.
-It's built with React with a lot of Framer Motion, which was used for things like the parallax scrolling effects.
+It's built with React and a lot of Framer Motion, which was used for things like the parallax scrolling effects.
 It also has a built in dark mode with a spooky addition for the halloween season.

 ## Creating New Pages